🔥 Real-World Examples: Explore Our Salesforce & ManoMano Case Studies! 🔥 Read Now

 }

-While this code works fine under good conditions, the problem comes to light under turbulent conditions - for example, network problems such as network package loss.
-So how can we verify what will happen?
-Without changing the code or doing too much low-level network stuff!
-This is a problem Steadybit can help with using the Chaos Engineering Engine in an experiment!
+While this code works fine under good conditions, the problem comes to light under turbulent conditions – for example, network problems such as network package loss.
+So how can we verify what will happen without changing the code or doing too much low-level network stuff?

-Since Steadybit has already discovered our application, we can easily create experiments to check the behavior.
+Since Steadybit agents automatically discover your application, you can easily create experiments to test the behavior of different application targets.
 We will simulate dropping network packages for incoming and outgoing connections for Hot-Deals.
 Just follow the next steps to create and run the experiment.
-If you have not yet installed and configured Steadybit, request your demo to discuss the next steps.
+If you have not yet installed and configured Steadybit, request your demo to get started.

 Step 1: Create an Infrastructure Experiment